 Samantha: So what brought you to Salve?
 Was the nursing program highlighted back then?

 Dr. Chapdelaine: No it wasn’t.
 At that particular point in time, in 1953, most of the nurses were educated in a hospital based program.
 Baccalaureate preparation for nurses at that time was practically unheard of.
 Salve and URI (University of Rhode Island) I think were the only two in RI.
 They were very young programs offering a bachelor’s science degree in nursing with the opportunity to write the licensure exam to be an RN (Registered Nurse).
-Salve by the way was the first baccalaureate program in Rhode Island that was accredited by the National League for Nursing, so that’s a big coup for the Sisters especially Sister Madeleine San Souci who was.
+Salve, by the way, was the first baccalaureate program in Rhode Island that was accredited by the National League for Nursing, so that’s a big coup for the Sisters especially Sister Madeleine San Souci who was.
 Sister Mary Augustine at the time and Sister Mary Donalda.
 National accreditation was granted somewhere between ’53 when I entered and before I graduated.
 So probably around ’55 it received accreditation.

 Samantha: Now, are you a local?
 Are you from here?

 Dr. Chapdelaine: I’m local.
 I’m local.
 I live in Newport.
 I’ve was born and raised in Newport and I had been educated by the Sisters of Mercy at St. Augustin’s School.
 So the Sisters of Mercy when they opened Salve Regina was something that was a known entity.
 [Coughs) At that time most of the students went to hospital based programs.
 I was accepted to Rhode Island Hospital, Newport Hospital and, all of those that I applied.
 I talked to my Mom about the different programs and it was at that time she suggested I look into Salve’s program.
 And that’s why I came down and spoke to Sister Martina who, was the registrar I think, or the admission, she was everything.
-You probably heard of Sister Martina [pause] and we went through the process of the program and I was accepted here at Salve.
+You probably heard of Sister Martina and we went through the process of the program and I was accepted here at Salve.

 Samantha: So, can you talk a little bit, maybe about like a little about campus life?
 Did you live on campus or were you local so you…

-Dr. Chapdelain: No. No, I was one of those so called, what did they call us? [pause] Day hoppers!
+Dr. Chapdelaine: No. No, I was one of those so called, what did they call us? [pause] Day hoppers!
 I was one of the day hoppers, and there were about ten of us who were day hoppers.
 We had our place in the basement in Ochre Court where we could have our lunch and stuff.
 All of our classes at that time were core classes so that we mingled a lot with the other disciplines.
 Although when we got into the specialties like anatomy and physiology we became very segregated as a group of eight who were going through the nursing program at that particular point in time.
 [Pause] What was I talking about?

 Samantha: You were talking about…